 Canada Pension Plan (CPP) Contributions

 The Canada Pension Plan is a federal program into which every Canadian is obligated to pay.
-The amount of 4.95% of the gross earnings (less $3,500 annually) is taken from every paycheck.
-Your wage is calculated for an annual amount.
-From there, $3,500 exempted expense is deducted.
-You pay 4.95% of the remainder, divided up by paycheque.
 This funds those currently receiving pensions and is meant to be held for those currently contributing, enabling them access to funds upon retirement.

 Employment Insurance (EI) Premium